gusmmm/doentes-UQ-BD/instructions/burns-extraction.md

 - Percentage: integer number (0-100)
 - If not specified: return "unspecified"

+If the patient has had skin havested from another body part, do not include that part as burned.
+It is a donor part (in PT: dador, doador, colhido, colheita)

 # how to classify circunferencial burns
 - burns can only be circumferential in this locations:
     - in a limb